-The kibbutz is affiliated with the Israel Movement for Progressive Judaism, the United Kibbutz movement, Global Ecovillage Network (GEN) – Europe and GEN-Israel, and the Israel Permaculture Association.
+Kibbutz Lotan is located in the far South of Israel, 55 kmorth of Eilat.
+“Members” of the cooperative fluctuate between 45-65, 4070 children.
+The community is multi-generational with students and volunteers from Israel and abroad coming for educational programmes.
 We are a cooperative settlement, jointly owning the land, community buildings and means of production.
-Joint economic initiatives include date orchards, dairy, photovoltaic electricity production, eco-tourism guest house & Center for Creative Ecology.
+Joint economic initiatives include date orchards, dairy, photovoltaic electricity production, eco-tourism guest house and our Center for Creative Ecology.
 Members are responsible for their income and pay community taxes to maintain an extensive level of community services including wages of administrators, youth education and cultural life.

-- New members: Searching
+- Current members: 200

-Non-working Guests welcome, Volunteers welcome,
+Non-working Guests welcome, Volunteers welcome